modehnal/GNOMETerminalAutomation/article/presentation_article.md

   Lets exit the `ipython3` since there is a lock in effect and `Sniff` will not/should not start when you are working with it in command line.

   Once you open the `Sniff` you can see the applications opened and you can click and browse its content.
 For better visual presentation click on `Actions` -> `Highlight Items`.
-With Xorg this shows you the `'red squares'` correctly around the selected nodes, with Wayland this will be shown incorrectly.
+With Xorg this shows you the `red squares` correctly around the selected nodes, with Wayland this will be shown incorrectly.
 That is one of the reason why going through the tree via interactive shell is better.
 Once you get used to it, searching for your desired node is a matter of seconds.

 ## Explaining the rest of the gnome-terminal project.